-Note: WordPress 5.4 is adding native lazy-loading functionality, making this a default feature for millions of websites.
+Note: WordPress 5.5 added native lazy-loading functionality, making this a default feature for millions of websites.

 If you’re embedding ads on your website, check out this article by Mediavine where they discuss how they improved their page speed by 200% after implementing lazy-loading.

 Use a Tag Manager to Organize Third-Party JS